kdclaw3/CityworksExample-CSharp/README.md

 ##Cityworks Example C#

-This example was developed to demonstrating creating integrations and applications against the Cityworks JSON webservices using C#.
+This example was developed to demonstrate creating integrations and applications against the Cityworks JSON webservices using C#.

 ## License